La Fortune de Richard Wallace. Book Review.

 And this is Richard Wallace.

-The resemblance is striking, undeniable and is visible in every portrayal of them at every age.
+The resemblance is undeniable and is visible in every portrayal of them at every age.
 So Wallace had reason to believe that he was the Marquess's son, even if Lord Hertford never wanted to acknowledge him.
 Only a DNA test carried out on their remains could settle this finally.

 Sir Richard Wallace